-I would say for the way I work, the biggest omission at this time is the ability to sync the develop settings of a group of images all at once.
+And I would say for the way I work, up until just recently (Fall 2019), the biggest omission was the ability to sync the develop settings of a group of images all at once.
 Note, in this context, "sync" does not refer to syncing images to Adobe's cloud server as it does throughout the rest of this article.
 What I mean is that in Lightroom Classic, if you have a number of images that were all shot in the exact same conditions and all need an identical adjustment, you can make the adjustment to the first image, select the rest of them, and sync the develop settings.
-This is one of the few things that, currently, you cannot do in LR Mobile.

 A Suggestion for Batch Adjustments

 For my work, the need for syncing settings to groups of images most often occurs with white balance adjustments.
 Rather than fussing with getting the white balance perfect on the job, I almost always make these adjustments during the editing process, since there's no image quality penalty for doing so when you shoot RAW.
-If I'm shooting in warm artificial light, I'll usually set my WB to tungsten just to provide more natural looking images on the back of the camera, but in most other conditions I'll be on AWB.
+If I'm shooting in warm artificial light with a gelled flash, I'll usually set my WB to tungsten just to provide more natural looking images on the back of the camera, but in most other conditions I'll be on auto white balance.

-However, there may be instances where large sequences of images have identical lighting, such as during a church ceremony, or the formal group photographs.
+However, there may be instances where large sequences of images have identical lighting, such as during a church ceremony, the formal group photographs, or a reception space where the color of the lighting is consistent.
 A habit I've developed over the years (even before I started working in LR Mobile) is, as a first step in the editing process, to quickly scan through the thumbnails on the computer, identifying these similar large groups of photos, and making the batch white balance adjustments before I do anything else.
 This literally takes just a minute or two, and whether I'm subsequently editing on the computer or on the iPad, I find that making this batch pre-adjustment of white balance is the most efficient method.

-I also do not typically make noise reduction adjustments as part of my LR Mobile workflow.
+I also do not typically make noise reduction adjustments as part of my LR Mobile workflow (or even when working on the desktop, for that matter).
 I have luminance and chroma noise reduction settings for each ISO level that are automatically applied upon import into LR Classic just as a default starting point, and then as a final step once all editing is complete, I use Jeffrey Freidl's very useful Bulk Develop Settings plugin.
 This plugin analyzes your images and applies user-definable levels of noise reduction depending on not only the ISO setting of each image (which is somewhat redundant, since I have LR set to automatically apply similar settings during import based on ISO), but more usefully adds further noise reduction for images that have had exposure and/or shadows increased (since these adjustments will usually result in an increase of visible noise).
 It's highly configurable, and can also automatically apply several other types of adjustments in addition to noise reduction.